bezmoradi/tutorials/go/17-concurrency.md

 exit status 2
 ```

--   We get this error because Go does not know when the channel is out of values; in other words, we loop through all values and wait for new values to be emitted but eventually there will be no value left and that is the reason we are getting this error
+We get this error because Go does not know when the channel is out of values.
+The `for range` loop keeps waiting for new values to be sent, but eventually there are no more values, resulting in a deadlock.

+**Antipattern - Don't do this**: Closing the channel in the function that finishes last:

 ```go
 func slowGreet(phrase string, doneChannel chan bool) {